Telkom (South Africa): Pan African operations

 Recent acquisitions of Kenyan ISP Africa Online, and Nigerian mobile operator Multi-Links gives Telkom strategic hubs to expand data and voice services into Africa.
 Africa Online (AFOL) is a Pan African Internet Service Provider operating in eight countries with the 9th country through a joint-venture with Verizon South Africa.

 Multi-Links is a private telecommunications operator (as of 2009 a wholly owned Telkom subsidiary) with a Unified Access License allowing fixed, mobile, data, long-distance and international telecommunications services focused primarily on corporate clients in Nigeria.

 Via Africa Online, Telkom intends leveraging its international capacity to deploy satellite based Internet access.
 Through Multi-Links, Telkom is introducing converged fixed and mobile services to the Nigerian market.

+Ownership

+Until 2024, Telkom was majority state-owned, with the Government of South Africa as its largest shareholder.
+However, the government now owns less than 50% of the company's shares.

+As of 2024, Telkom's major (beneficial) shareholders were: